apache/cordova-docs/www/docs/en/6.x/guide/hybrid/plugins/index.md

     $ npm publish /path/to/your/plugin
     ```

-For more details on npm usage refer to [publishing a npm package](https://docs.npmjs.com/getting-started/publishing-npm-packages) on the NPM documentation site.
+For more details on npm usage, refer to [Publishing npm Packages](https://docs.npmjs.com/getting-started/publishing-npm-packages) on the npm documentation site.

 ## Integrating with Plugin Search

 To surface the plugin in [Cordova Plugin Search](/plugins/), add the `ecosystem:cordova` keyword to the `package.json` file of your plugin before publishing.

-To indicate support for a particular platform add a keyword with the `<platformName>` as `**cordova-<platformName>**` to the list of keywords in package.json.
+To indicate support for a particular platform, add a keyword in the format `**cordova-<platformName>**` to the list of keywords in package.json.
 Plugman's `createpackagejson` command does this for you, but if you did not use it to generate your `package.json`, you should manually edit it as shown below.

-For example, for a plugin that supports android, iOS & Windows, the keywords in package.json should include:
+For example, for a plugin that supports Android, iOS & Windows, the keywords in `package.json` should include:

 ```json
 "keywords": [